 Department of Transportation CDL Physical Requirements

-To pass the physical for the CDL you:.
+To pass the physical for the CDL you:

-* Must be capable of distinguishing colors found on traffic signals.
+- Must be capable of distinguishing colors found on traffic signals.

-* Should be able to perceive a forced whisper at a distance of at least 5 feet.
+- Should be able to perceive a forced whisper at a distance of at least 5 feet.

-* Maximum allowable blood pressure is 160/100.
+- Maximum allowable blood pressure is 160/100.
 Use of prescription medication to achieve this threshold is permitted.

-* Cannot have diabetes that requires insulin injections; diabetes controlled through a diet or oral medication is permitted.
+- Cannot have diabetes that requires insulin injections; diabetes controlled through a diet or oral medication is permitted.

-* Blood sugar may not be higher than 200.
+- Blood sugar may not be higher than 200.

-* No use of a Schedule 1 drug, amphetamine, narcotic or any habit forming drug is permitted.
+- No use of a Schedule 1 drug, amphetamine, narcotic or any habit forming drug is permitted.

-* In case you are currently diagnosed with a cardiovascular disease such as collapse, congestive cardiac failure or cardiac insufficiency, then you will be required to provide the Medical Examiner with a stress test along with a note from your physician stating that you are able to drive a commercial motor vehicle without restrictions restrictions.
+- In case you are currently diagnosed with a cardiovascular disease such as collapse, congestive cardiac failure or cardiac insufficiency, then you will be required to provide the Medical Examiner with a stress test along with a note from your physician stating that you are able to drive a commercial motor vehicle without restrictions.